 There are times when having a second monitor can really boost your productivity.
 But investing in a dual monitor setup might not be a wise move.
 They are expensive and far for being portable.
-But, guess what, you can easily use your Android device to serve as second monitor.
-All you need a right app.
+But, guess what, you can easily use your Android device to serve as the second monitor.
+All you need is the right app.

 If you own an iPad, you must have heard Duet Display – a popular second monitor app for iPad.
-Thankfully, Android have them too.
-We tested almost every second monitor app for Android on Google Playstore, and here are our top picks.
+Thankfully, Android has them too.
+We tested almost every second monitor app for Android on the Google Play store, and here are our top picks.

 In general, you need need to install a second monitor app on your Android and install the app’s drivers on your computer.
 Once done you can connect your Android to your computer, using a USB cable or WiFi (when both the devices are connected to the same network) and that’s it.
 You don’t need an Internet connection.
 So, let’s begin.

 spacedesk is a popular choice to transform your Android into a second display monitor for Windows PC.
 I like spacedesk because it works on LAN so you don’t need an active Internet connection.
 The setup is easy and works wirelessly.
 You can connect your PC and Android via USB, Wi-Fi or LAN.
 The resolution is decent and you also get touch support.